 In a post-apocalyptic world, a young woman fights for survival as she recalls traumatic events from her childhood.

-Short film is very rarely lacking in high concept scenarios but very few follow through with the exceptional commitment to craft displayed in this sci-fi action film, the latest from Triune Films/Film Riot and writer/director Ryan Connelly.
+Short film is very rarely lacking in high concept scenarios but very few follow through with the exceptional commitment to craft displayed in this sci-fi action film, the latest from Triune Films/Film Riot and writer/director Ryan Connolly.

 The film wastes no time in telling us the kind of experience we are in for from the opening shot, which sees an unidentified man driving through a barren wasteland before being repeatedly shot and crashing the car in a huge ball of flame.
 From that point on the film’s intensity is dialled up to 11, picking very carefully where it wants you to stop and catch your breath.

 The story follows Dana (Hannah Ward), a girl who escapes captivity from the back of the aforementioned vehicle and spends the rest of the film facing down her captors in some of the most stunning action sequences (unfortunately) not seen on the big screen.
 We are given snippets of backstory via flashback, which provides some context as to the post-apocalyptic world in which the story takes place, seeing Dana as a child being protected by her mother, instilling her with the mantra that she repeats throughout the film “Just keep moving,”